flutter/website/src/deployment/flavors.md

 * Under the **Info** tab at the end of the **Configurations** dropdown list, click the plus button and duplicate each configuration name (Debug, Release, and Profile).
-Duplicate the listed production configurations, once for each environment.
+Duplicate the existing configurations, once for each environment.

 ![Step 3 Xcode image](/assets/images/docs/flavors/step3-ios-build-config.png){:width="100%"}
 {{site.alert.note}}